nmtc-run/nmtc-run.github.io/pages/series-spring.md

 The Spring Series consists of six short-distance races on a mix of surfaces—from creekside paths to gravel roads to sandy stretches along Lake Superior.
 Races are held across the Twin Ports—most on Wednesday evenings and one on a Sunday morning.
 The final race is followed by a potluck and prizes for all.

 **<span class="nb">(!)</span>** New in 2026:
-* The Spirit Mountain course is now a loop, with parking at the Grand Ave Chalet and the start partway up the ski hill.
+* New Spirit Mountain course.
+Park at the Grand Ave Chalet (lower chalet!), where we will locate the check-in and finish line.
 See course description below for more detail.
 * We are reintroducing Waabizheshikana to the series schedule after more than a decade, following a significant renovation and expansion of the trail.
 * We are introducing Cloquet Forestry Center as our series finale and potluck.
 Chester Bowl will return next year following the construction of the new chalet.